-The farm is run by John Tecklin, Angie Tomey, Missy Neville, Maia Lipkin, Jake Benedict, Aaron Zueck, Ceci Schroeder, Kritters Blevins and Kale Riley.
+The farm is run by John Tecklin, Angie Tomey, Missy Neville, Maia Lipkin, Jake Benedict, Ceci Schroeder, Kritters Blevins, Kale Riley and Grace Debbler.
 We are joined by 5-6 interns each year.
 We are very fortunate to be a part of such a fun, talented, and hardworking crew!

 Beet lover John Tecklin grew up in the backwoods of Nevada County in a small log cabin with no electricity, phone, or hot running water.